Dr Stephan Harrison

 Dr Harrison also has research interests in the philosophy of physical geography.
 He has written on the ontology of quantum theory as an argument against realist philosophy in geography, and argued for the identification of emergent properties in landscapes as an alternative to the reductionist model-building paradigm.
 He is a co-author, with Steve Pile and Nigel Thrift, of Patterned Ground: Entanglements of nature and culture which was published in 2004.

-Since 2001 Dr Harrison has helped businesses and governmental organisations understand and respond to climate change and he has worked with Lloyd’s Insurance Market, Local Authorities and the UK FCO on these issues.
+Since 2001 Dr Harrison has helped businesses and governmental organisations understand and respond to climate change and he has worked with Lloyd’s Insurance Market, Local Authorities, DFID, Office for Nuclear Regulation and the UK FCO on these issues.

 |Tel||+44 (0) 1326 371871|